xpack/web-doxygen/website/docs/api/classes/htmlentitymapper.md

 <dl class="doxySectionUser">
 <dt>Returns</dt>
 <dd>
-<p>the code for the requested HTML entity name, in case the requested HTML item does not exist <span class="doxyComputerOutput">HtmlEntityMapper::Sym_unknown</span> is returned.</p>
+the code for the requested HTML entity name, in case the requested HTML item does not exist <span class="doxyComputerOutput">HtmlEntityMapper::Sym_unknown</span> is returned.
 </dd>
 </dl>

-<p>Declaration at line 97 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-h">htmlentity.h</a>, definition at line 458 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-cpp">htmlentity.cpp</a>.</p>
+Declaration at line 97 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-h">htmlentity.h</a>, definition at line 458 of file <a href="/web-doxygen/docs/api/files/src/htmlentity-cpp">htmlentity.cpp</a>.

 <div class="doxyProgramListing">